wunderkammer-labs/echotrace-whispering-objects/README.md

 5. **Reflection and return**
    Visitors often return to earlier objects to re-listen.
 This reflection deepens understanding and highlights how movement and curiosity shape interpretation.

+   ## Learning Goals

+- **Constructivist learning through storytelling**
+  Visitors build understanding by gathering and connecting story fragments.
+Each interaction becomes an act of investigation, mirroring how learning in museums often happens through exploration and curiosity.

+- **Embodied cognition and spatial learning**
+  Movement is part of how visitors make sense of information.
+The sensors and light or sound feedback connect motion, perception, and interpretation, showing how physical engagement supports learning.

+- **Collaborative and social learning**
+  No single visitor can hear the whole story alone.
+The design encourages sharing, discussion, and cooperative discovery, reflecting how people learn through social interaction.

+- **Inclusive and multimodal participation**
+  Audio, light, vibration, and text work together so visitors with different sensory or linguistic backgrounds can participate.
+Accessibility features model Universal Design for Learning principles in a museum setting.

+- **Reflection and metacognition**
+  The final mystery object encourages visitors to think about how they formed meaning.
+Revisiting earlier fragments promotes awareness of their own interpretive process.

 ## Admin Dashboard Highlights

 The admin dashboard provides clear, real-time control over the installation.
 It is designed for museum staff and requires no programming knowledge.
 Each section offers visual feedback, simple controls, and instant updates through MQTT communication.